 Also, always use the same route when taking him to the potty area.
 Refrain from using different doors and paths during the house training to avoid confusing your pup.

-In order for you to remain consistent with puppy training, it means you have to be home most of the time.
+For you to remain consistent with puppy training, it means you have to be home most of the time.
 A puppy who is undergoing training should never be left alone at home.
 So, clear out your days, especially during the first week.
 This way, you can ensure that he is under supervision at all times.

 Do not forget that pit bulls are known for their aggressive nature.
 While this turns out to be true in some cases, a well-socialized pup will not have issues to do with aggression.
 Therefore, spend as much time playing with him and also let other family members play with the dog to allow him to familiarize himself with people.